 Course fees outlined below relate to the MSc component studied at The University of Law only.

 Course fees include online tutor supervision, interactive learning resources, and first attempt assessment fees.

 Students on our January 2017 and July 2017 MSc in Law, Governance, Risk and Compliance course can choose to pay in instalments.

 For more information on fees and instalment schedules, please see our terms and conditions.

 To apply for our MSc in Law, Governance, Risk and Compliance commencing on 9 January 2017 please follow the instructions below: Print off a copy of the booking form Ensure you have read and understood our Terms and Conditions and course fee payment, cancellation, deferral, intermission and transfer deadlines, and corresponding course fee liability for your course.
 Complete the booking form in BLOCK CAPITALS.
-Return the form and payment by e-mail to email@example.com, if paying by cheque, to The University of Law, Admissions (MSc), Braboeuf Manor, Portsmouth Road, Guildford, Surrey, GU3 1HA, United Kingdom.
+Return the form and payment by e-mail to firstname.lastname@example.org or, if paying by cheque, to The University of Law, Admissions (MSc), Braboeuf Manor, Portsmouth Road, Guildford, Surrey, GU3 1HA, United Kingdom.

 Study via online-distance learning course

 Receive a professional, recognised and valuable Master’s degree